Slice Emittance Preservation and Focus Control in a Passive Plasma Lens

 Compared to quadrupole magnets, plasma lenses provide higher focusing gradients and symmetric focusing.
 Active plasma lenses (APLs) focus using the magnetic field induced by a discharge current \cite{vanTilborg_2015_PRL}, while passive plasma lenses (PPLs), which are similar to PBAs, use the transverse plasma wakefield \cite{chen_1987_PartAcc}.
 Emittance preservation and kT/m focusing gradients have been demonstrated in APLs \cite{lindstrom_2018_PRL,vanTilborg_2015_PRL,sjobak_2021_PRAB}, but their compatibility with high-brightness beams is limited by wake excitation and Coulomb scattering \cite{vanTilborg_2018_PoP,lindstrom_2018_arxiv,pompili_2024_PRE,lindstrom_2022_jinst}.
 In contrast, because they rely on plasma wakes and can be placed nearer the focus, PPLs can be operated with lower-atomic-number gases and smaller beam sizes, reducing scattering-driven emittance growth.
 Their higher focusing gradients (up to MT/m \cite{ng_2001_PRL}) allow for placement closer to the focus.
 These attributes suggest that PPLs could act as an ideal bridge between magnetic optics and PBAs, potentially facilitating plasma-accelerator staging \cite{lindstrom_2021_PRAB}.
 However, while passive plasma lensing has been previously demonstrated \cite{ng_2001_PRL,thompson_2010_PoP,thaury_2015_NatComms,kuschel_2016_PRAB,marocchino_2017_APL,bjorklund_svensson_2021_NatPhys,chang_2023_PRA,gustafsson_2024_SciRep}, beam-quality preservation has not.

-In this Letter, we experimentally demonstrate slice-emittance preservation at sub-mm$\cdot$mrad emittances and focus control at cm-scale waist betas with an electron-beam-driven PPL, thereby strengthening the technique's potential for use with high-brightness PBAs.
-This was achieved by operating with a highly underdense plasma ($10^{14}$\,cm\textsuperscript{-3}), which decreased the demands on the driver to reach a full blowout and limited the change in particle energy to the few-per-mille level.
+In this work, we experimentally demonstrate slice-emittance preservation at sub-mm$\cdot$mrad emittances and focus control at cm-scale waist betas with an electron-beam-driven PPL, using beams with three orders of magnitude higher brightness than earlier work \cite{lindstrom_2018_PRL}.
+This was achieved by operating with a highly underdense plasma ($10^{14}$\,cm\textsuperscript{-3}), which decreased the demands on the driver to reach a full blowout and limited the change in particle energy to the per-mille level.

+\paragraph{Limiting the parameter space} A set of preparatory particle-in-cell (PIC) simulations were performed (see Appendix) to find the limits of the lens operating range, where the driver could no longer sustain an emittance-preserving wake.
+Because the nominal beam waist parameters were considered known \cite{lindstrom_2024_NatCommun}, the reciprocal of the intended experiment, collimation of a beam diverging from this beam waist, was simulated to simplify the procedure and interpretation.
+A grid of lens lengths, $l$, and distances from waist to lens (\enquote{drift lengths}), $L^*$, was generated.
+At each grid point, the collimating focusing strength was found by numerically solving